Document Bank of Virginia

 Farm, corn field.jpg

-From the time the earliest English settlers arrived in 1607 to today, corn has remained a staple crop in Virginia.
-Farmers across Virginia grew vegetables like corn to eat and to feed their farm animals.
-This photograph depicts a corn field on a…
+From the time the earliest English settlers arrived in 1607 to today, corn has been a staple crop in Virginia.
+Farmers across the state grew vegetables like corn to eat and to feed their farm animals.
+As America's population increased, the demand for…

 Themes: